ArturCzopek/prediction-app/README.md

 ## To do - 1.0

-- [ ] - BE - logging configuration
 - [ ] - FE - whole ranking table
 - [ ] - FE - not found page
 - [ ] - FE - optimise ngfor